JohnTwiiX/baby-tools-shop/README.md

 # connect to your running container
 docker exec -it <container-id> python manage.py createsuperuser

-# then create your super user with
+# then create your superuser with
 # username
 # email (can be empty)
 # password